Rohith04MVK/MNIST-From-Scratch/README.md

 #### Information flows through a neural network in two ways.
 When it's learning (being trained) or operating normally (after being trained), patterns of information are fed into the network via the input units, which trigger the layers of hidden units, and these in turn arrive at the output units.
 This common design is called a feedforward network.
 Not all units "fire" all the time.
 Each unit receives inputs from the units to its left, and the inputs are multiplied by the weights of the connections they travel along.
 Every unit adds up all the inputs it receives in this way and (in the simplest type of network) if the sum is more than a certain threshold value aka the bias, the unit "fires" and triggers the units it's connected to (those on its right).

+#### For a neural network to learn, there has to be an element of feedback involved—just as children learn by being told what they're doing right or wrong.
+In fact, we all use feedback, all the time.
+Think back to when you first learned to play a game like ten-pin bowling.
+As you picked up the heavy ball and rolled it down the alley, your brain watched how quickly the ball moved and the line it followed, and noted how close you came to knocking down the skittles.
+Next time it was your turn, you remembered what you'd done wrong before, modified your movements accordingly, and hopefully threw the ball a bit better.

 ### A little maths about neural networks.

 ![image](https://miro.medium.com/max/1400/1*6Kn68RFH0QMQ7gPSpulh0A.png)